-- The Chair of the Council, unless they have resigned or becomes disqualified, shall continue in office and preside at the annual meeting until their successor is elected at the next annual meeting of the Council. - g The Vice-Chair of the Council, unless they resign or becomes disqualified, shall hold office until immediately after the election of the Chair of the Council at the next annual meeting of the Council. - In an election year, if the current Chair of the Council has not been re-elected as a member of the Council, they shall preside at the annual meeting until a successor Chair of the Council has been elected.
+- f The Chair of the Council, unless they have resigned or becomes disqualified, shall continue in office and preside at the annual meeting until their successor is elected at the next annual meeting of the Council. - g The Vice-Chair of the Council, unless they resign or becomes disqualified, shall hold office until immediately after the election of the Chair of the Council at the next annual meeting of the Council. - In an election year, if the current Chair of the Council has not been re-elected as a member of the Council, they shall preside at the annual meeting until a successor Chair of the Council has been elected.
 The current Chair of the Council shall not have an original vote in respect of the election of the new Chair of the Council but shall give a casting vote in the case of an equality of votes. - In an election year, if the current Chair of the Council has been re-elected as a member of the Council, they shall preside at the annual meeting until a new Chair of the Council has been elected.
 They may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chair of the Council and Vice-Chair of the Council at the annual meeting, the business shall include: - i.
 In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
 In a year which is not an election year, delivery by the Chair of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
-To elect the Leader of the Council; - iii.
-To elect the Deputy Leader of the Council; - iv.
-Confirmation of the accuracy of the minutes of the last meeting of the Council; - v.
-Receipt of the minutes of the last meeting of a committee. - vi.
-Consideration of the recommendations made by a committee; - vii.
-Receipt of nominations to any committees, advisory committees, subcommittees and working groups; - viii.
-Appointment of members to existing committees; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of representation on or work with external bodies and k.
-Council will throughout the year
+Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
+Receipt of the minutes of the last meeting of a committee. - iv.
+Consideration of the recommendations made by a committee; - v.
+Receipt of nominations to any committees, advisory committees, subcommittees and working groups; - vi.
+Appointment of members to existing committees; - vii.
+Review and adoption of appropriate standing orders and financial regulations; - viii.
+Review of representation on or work with external bodies and arrangements for reporting back; - ix.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future;

-- arrangements for reporting back; - xi.
-In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xii.
+x.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.